ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/events/2017-03-07-toni-preckwinkle.md

 published: true
 ---

-Prog Hacknight, in partnership with the [Smart Chicago Collaborative](http://smartchicagocollaborative.org/), is proud to present our [Women in Tech speaker series](https://chihacknight.org/blog/2017/03/07/presenting-the-women-in-tech-speaker-series.html) celebrating Women's History Month.
+Progressive Hacknight, in partnership with the [Smart Chicago Collaborative](http://smartchicagocollaborative.org/), is proud to present our [Women in Tech speaker series](https://chihacknight.org/blog/2017/03/07/presenting-the-women-in-tech-speaker-series.html) celebrating Women's History Month.
 Throughout the month of March, we will feature amazing women speakers in the civic, nonprofit and technology space.

 This week, we are honored to welcome [Cook County Board President Toni Preckwinkle](https://www.cookcountyil.gov/person/toni-preckwinkle).